 Exchange rates between the U.S. dollar and each of the Canadian dollar and the Australian dollar influence our U.S. dollar reported financial results.
 Our business has historically derived the vast majority of its revenues and operating income in Canada and Australia.
 These revenues and profits are translated into U.S. dollars for U.S. Generally Accepted Accounting Principles (U.S. GAAP) financial reporting purposes.
-The Canadian dollar was valued at an average exchange rate of U.S. \$0.74 for the second quarter of 2017, compared to U.S. \$0.78 for the second quarter of 2016, a decrease of approximately 4%.
-The Canadian dollar was valued at an average exchange rate of \$0.77 on June 30, 2017 and \$0.74 on December 31, 2016.
-The Australian dollar was valued at an average exchange rate of U.S. \$0.75 for both the second quarter of 2017 and 2016.
-The Australian dollar was valued at an average exchange rate of U.S. \$0.75 for both the second quarter of 2017 and 2016.
-The Australian dollar was valued at an average exchange rate of U.S. \$0.75 for both the second quarter of 2017, and \$0.70 n June 30, 2017 and \$0.74 on December 31, 2016.
-The Australian dollar was valued at an average exchange rate of U.S. \$0.75 for both the second quarter of 2017, and 2016.
-The Australian dollar was valued at an average exchange rate of U.S. \$0.75 for both the second quarter of 2016, an increase of approximately 3%.
-The Australian dollar was valued at an exchange rate of \$0.77 on June 30, 2017 and \$0.72 on December 31, 2016.
+The Canadian dollar was valued at an average exchange rate of U.S. \$0.80 for the third quarter of 2017, compared to U.S. \$0.77 for the third quarter of 2016, an increase of approximately 4%.
+The Canadian dollar was valued at an average exchange rate of U.S. \$0.77 for the first nine months of 2017 compared to U.S. \$0.76 for the first nine months of 2016, an increase of approximately 1%.
+The Canadian dollar was valued at an exchange rate of \$0.80 on September 30, 2017 and \$0.74 on December 31, 2016.
+The Australian dollar was valued at an average exchange rate of U.S. \$0.79 for the third quarter of 2017 compared to U.S. \$0.76 for the third quarter of 2016, an increase of approximately 4%.
+The Australian dollar was valued at an average exchange rate of U.S. \$0.77 for the first nine months of 2017 compared to U.S. \$0.74 for the first nine months of 2016, an increase of approximately 3%.
+The Australian dollar was valued at an exchange rate of \$0.78 on September 30, 2017 and \$0.72 on December 31, 2016.
 These fluctuations of the Canadian and Australian dollars have had and will continue to have an impact on the translation of earnings generated from our Canadian and Australian subsidiaries and, therefore, our financial results.